European Association of History Educators: Teacher Training and Conferences

 Each year, EuroClio organises an International Training and Development Course where, on average, History Educators from more than 35 countries meet, learn and discuss a variety of topics and good practice to broaden their perspectives.
-These Annual Conferences take place in different countries and in close co-operation with local History Teachers’ Associations.
-In 2009, the Conference was in Nicosia, Cyprus, on the theme “Taking the Perspective of the Others: Intercultural Dialogue and History Teaching”.
-This Conference is co-organised by nine Teacher Unions and History Educators’ Associations from across the divide.
+These Annual Conferences take place in different European countries and in close co-operation with local History Teachers’ Associations.

 All EuroClio Teacher Training activities are in close co-operation with both local academics and institutes for history teacher education, and international experts to train history teachers how to use the most modern teaching methods in their classes.
 For example: history educators everywhere recognise the importance of ICT as a learning and communications tool, and want further training in how to develop these areas and how to extend their skills in using ICT to promote historical understanding and learning.
 EuroClio operates through the medium of English for international work, and in home languages with translations for the experts supporting projects and in developmental work.

 Since its foundation, EuroClio has organised more than 30 International Conferences and more than 70 National and Regional Training and Development Courses.